Typsium/alchemist/src/elements/links.typ

   args,
 ))

-/// Draw a filled cram between two molecules with the arrow pointing to the left
+/// Draw a filled cram between two fragments with the arrow pointing to the left
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   cram-filled-left()
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 /// It is possible to change the stroke and fill color of the arrow
 /// with the `stroke` and `fill` arguments.
 You can also change the base length of the arrow with the `base-length` argument
 /// #example(```
 /// #skeletize({
-///   molecule("A")
+///   fragment("A")
 ///   cram-filled-left(
 ///     stroke: red + 2pt,
 ///     fill: green,
 ///     base-length: 2em
 ///   )
-///   molecule("B")
+///   fragment("B")
 /// })
 ///```)
 #let cram-filled-left = build-link((length, ctx, cetz-ctx, args) => cram(